 Bust Grime and Sticky Goo With Rubbing Alcohol: Sometimes it is enough to rub an alcohol pad on sticker goo.
 For bigger jobs, soak the goo-covered object in a bowl of rubbing alcohol, then scrub with a scrub pad.
 The label goo should slide right off.

 Clean a Pipe: Apparently, people still smoke pipes.
 If you are inclined to look and smell like Sherlock Holmes and your pipe cleaner isn't cutting the mustard, quite a few commenters in the Pipes Magazine forum suggest cleaning a pipe with rubbing alcohol.

 Remove Permanent Marker With Rubbing Alcohol: Rubbing alcohol is a decent solvent for permanent marker graffiti.
 Rub a cloth saturated in rubbing alcohol on the permanent marker graffiti from wood surfaces.

-Clean Electronics With Rubbing Alcohol: Crunchy Betty, an experienced DIY cleaning product maker for both home and body, posted a detailed article on how to clean computers with rubbing alcohol.
-You basically make a spray of rubbing alcohol and distilled water, and you spray it onto a soft cloth and then gently wipe the screen.
-Never spray directly onto electronic equipment, and only use distilled water in the solution.
+Clean Electronics With Rubbing Alcohol: Crunchy Betty, an experienced maker of DIY cleaning products, posted a detailed article on cleaning electronics with rubbing alcohol.
+You basically spray a mixture of rubbing alcohol and distilled water onto a soft cloth and then gently wipe the screen.
+Never spray directly onto electronic equipment, and use only distilled water in the solution.

 Chaya Kurtz writes for Networx.com.